This animal is not on exhibit in the habitats.

 Domestic ferrets live 5-7 years, while wild European ferrets live 4-5 years.

 Where do ferrets live?

 Domestic ferrets are not found in the wild.
 Wild European polecats are found in forests, mountains, farmlands, semi-desert, steppe, and tundra.
 They range from Europe (not Ireland or Northern Scandinavia), Western Asia, and North Africa.

 Are Domestic Ferrets endangered?

-No special status.
+No special animal conservation status.
 However, the domestic ferret’s close relative, the black-footed ferret, is very endangered.
 The black-footed ferret is native to the central United States.
 It has become an endangered species because cities and ranches have taken over the range of its main prey, the prairie dog.

 Domestic ferrets are illegal to have as pets in California because if they escape from captivity and survive as feral animals they would compete with native wildlife for food and shelter.